codenotary/codenotary.io/pages/blog/sbom-executive-order.md

 When integrating the CodeNotary solution into your CI/CD pipeline, you gain **4 main benefits**:

-1. Tamperproof history of all digital artifacts (single artifact and bill of material of the build)
+1. Tamperproof history of all digital artifacts (single artifact and bill of materials of the build)
 2. Machines and people can notarize and authenticate every individual artifact inside or outside your premises
 3. Notarization can be done for every individual artifact using different states (Trusted, Untrusted, Unsupported)
 4. Authentication can be done publicly by anyone with internet access (i. e. to check the current state of the download or build)